-File Name: MAP-1_Nullarbor Region & Tenure_11Nov24.
+File Name: MAP-1\Nullarbor Region & Tenure\11Nov24.
 Source: Save The Nullarbor Inc.

 Onshore portion of the Eucla Basin showing the extent of Nullarbor limestones (bright yellow and green) which coincide with the Nullarbor and Hampton biogeographic regions (IBRA).
 Also shown are reserves, marine parks, pastoral leases, settlements, transcontinental railway, and State border.
 The proposed 22,000 km2 Western Green Energy Hub footprint (red shading) sits atop the central portion of the karst which contains a notably high density of recorded karst features including many highly important and sensitive caves.
+Note the proximity of the proposed industrial hub to the Nullarbor National Park-Wilderness Protection Area, and the Great Australian Bight marine parks in South Australia, which are proposed for World Heritage nomination.